Underground Railroad: Maroons

-The majority of freedom seekers that escaped from slavery did not have help from an abolitionist.
-Although there are stories of black and white abolitionists helping freedom seekers escape from slavery, many escapes were unaided.
+Although there are stories of black and white abolitionists helping freedom seekers escape from slavery, the majority of the escapes from slavery did not have help from an abolitionist.

 Other Underground Railroad escape routes for freedom seekers were maroon communities.
 Maroon communities were hidden places, such as wetlands or marshes, where escaped slaves established their own independent communities.
 Examples of maroon communities in the United States include the Black Seminole communities in Florida, as well as groups that lived in the Great Dismal Swamp in Virginia and in the Okefenokee swamp of Georgia and Florida, among others.

 In the 1780s, Louisiana had a maroon community in the bayous of Saint Malo.
 The leader of the Saint Malo maroon community was Jean Saint Malo, a freedom seeker who escaped to live among other runaways in the swamps and bayous of Saint Malo.
 The population of maroons was fifty and the Spanish colonial government broke up the community and on June 19, 1784, Jean Saint Malo was executed.
 Colonial South Carolina had a number of maroon settlements in its marshland regions in the Lowcountry and near rivers.
 Maroons in South Carolina fought to maintain their freedom and prevent enslavement in Ashepoo in 1816, Williamsburg County in 1819, Georgetown in 1820, Jacksonborough in 1822, and near Marion in 1861.

 Historian Herbert Aptheker found evidence that fifty maroon communities existed in the United States between 1672 and 1864.
 The history of maroons showed how the enslaved resisted enslavement by living in free independent settlements.
 Historical archeologist Dan Sayer says that historians downplay the importance of maroon settlements and place valor in white involvement in the Underground Railroad, which he argues shows a racial bias, indicating a "...reluctance to acknowledge the strength of black resistance and initiative."